 Can Foreigners Buy Property in Turkey?

-Most nationalities can buy property in Turkey including US, UK, European and Middle Eastern citizens.
+Most nationalities, including US, UK, European and Middle Eastern citizens, can buy or rent property in Turkey.
 Out of 195 countries, only citizens of five cannot purchase and own Turkish real estate.
 They include Syria, Armenia, North Korea, Cuba, and Nigeria.
-For most, a set procedure is in place so buying residential or commercial real estate is quick, straightforward, and easy to do.
+For most, set procedures are in place.
+Hence, buying residential or commercial real estate is quick, straightforward, and accessible.

-If we have a look at figures released by Turk Stat, the country's official statistics portals, we can see Turkey is a multicultural hub with many nationalities investing in homes and business premises.
-In 2018, 40,000 homes were sold to foreigners including Russians, Germans, British, Sweden, Netherlands, and USA citizens.
+Turk Stat, the country's official statistics portal, says Turkey hosts many nationalities investing in homes and business premises like Russians, Germans, British, Sweden, Netherlands, and USA citizens.
 Middle-Eastern nationalities included Iraqis, Iranians, Kuwaitis, Jordanians, and Saudi Arabia.
 Of course, Turkey doesn't discriminate against home buyers, and foreigners purchase real estate in many areas of Turkey.
 Still, some are emerging as the most popular, including Istanbul, Antalya, and Bursa.

 What Property Can Foreigners Buy in Turkey?